soccerKevin/rover/README.md

 ##Getting Started

 - it's a rails app which uses angular on the front end, and bootstrap for table like styling
-- you need a server that can handle subdomains
+- you need a server that can handle subdomains (I used pow)
 - Click on the headers to sort.
 1 time for ascending order, twice for descending
 - Seperate rank filters with a comma
 ##thank you